 Experimental results on eighteen real-world event datasets from an influential social network and a popular search engine validate the effectiveness and applicability of our scheme.
 DancingLines is demonstrated to possess broad application potentials for discovering knowledge of various aspects related to events and different media.

 Tianxiang Gao, Weiming Bao, Jinning Li, Xiaofeng Gao, Boyuan Kong, Yan Tang, Guihai Chen, Xuan Li.
 DancingLines: An Analytical Scheme to Depict Cross-Platform Event Popularity.
-In DASFAA, 2018.
+International Conference on Database and Expert Systems Applications (DEXA), 2018, 2018.